 Tomatoes.
 Cucumbers.
 Red onion.
 Fresh dill.
 Ahh, when I think of summer salads, this is exactly what I think of.
 Growing up, my mom had a small yet fruitful garden yielding plenty of cucumbers, tomatoes, green peas, brussel sprouts, peppers, and so many herbs she didn’t know what to do with them.
 I remember playing in the yard while she tended to it, however I didn’t inherit her green thumb …Read more

 Need a salad to take you from winter into spring?
-This Curry Quinoa Salad is it- it has winter fruits like blood orange, lemon, warming curry spices, and mulberries with fresh herbs that remind me of spring!
-It’s a beautiful salad to make for a busy week ahead, for a picnic with your friends or loved one, for lunch on the go, etc. Also, it’s a fun new way to use quinoa.Read more
+This Curry Quinoa Salad is it – it has winter fruits like blood orange and lemon, warming curry spices, and mulberries with fresh herbs that remind me of spring!
+It’s a beautiful salad to make for a busy week ahead, for a picnic with your friends or loved one, for lunch on the go, etc. Also, it’s a fun new way to use quinoa …Read more

-One of my most feared foods growing up, and I quite literally mean feared was potato salad smothered in mayo.
-Yuck, it combined almost every food I didn’t like growing up- including potatoes, mayo, herbs, egg yolks, and celery.
+One of my most feared foods growing up, and I quite literally mean feared, was potato salad smothered in mayo.
+Yuck!
+It combined almost every food I didn’t like growing up including potatoes, mayo, herbs, egg yolks, and celery.
 My have things changed!
-I now appreciate potatoes roasted or mashed, I use fresh herbs daily, but I’m still out for the count on mayo.
+I now appreciate potatoes roasted or mashed and use fresh herbs daily, but I’m still out for the count on mayo.
 This is …Read more

 Looking for something?
 Let's find it!